What Graduate Education degrees are offered?

 Master of Education for both initial and professional licensure and Education Specialist (Ed.S.).

 Yes, students who already have a master's degree may be eligible for a Licensure Only program (such as Reading or Educational Leadership).
 In certain licensure/content areas, students who are new to the field of education may be eligible for an Initial license after completing 21 credits.

 Yes.
 Teachers need 150 PDPs every 5 years in order to relicense.
 One 3-credit graduate course is worth 67.5 PDPs.
 Taking a graduate course is a quicker way to pick up professional development points than attending workshops, which often only collect 10 PDPs at a time.

 How do I get started on my first course?

 Simply complete the Grad Ed New Student Form and then register online for your first course.
 It's really that simple.
-Feel free to call Julie if you have questions at 978.867.4322.
+Feel free to call the Graduate Education Office if you have questions at 978.867.4322.
 Gordon allows students to take up to 3 courses prior to acceptance to the program.

 How can I find out what program is right for me?

 Talk to Dr. Janet Arndt, the program director.
 You can contact her at janet.arndtgordon.edu or 978.867.4814.

 Can I be advised on career path and course selection?